HomeLatest NewsDefencePune-based photonics firm tests 20 km wireless laser communication system at 10 Gbps

 Preferred Source of Google

-The company said the system was designed, manufactured and tested in with about 85% local content, and that the demonstration validated its ability to deliver long-range optical wireless links under representative atmospheric conditions.
+The company said the system was designed, manufactured and tested in India with about 85% local content, and that the demonstration validated its ability to deliver long-range optical wireless links under representative atmospheric conditions.

 Wireless laser communication, also known as free-space optical communication, uses laser beams to transmit data through the air, offering an alternative to radio-based systems in environments where spectrum is congested or where electronic interference is a concern.